mossbanay/Psychology-3-4/Notes/U3AOS2.md

 Collin and Quillian (1969) (refer to slide 52 in Ong's notes)

+TOT suggests that information is linked in a relatively logical manner within the brain, supporting semantic network theory.

 #### Questions about semantic network theory

 - Why might it be advantageous to organise memories semantically?